Airports warn of chaos with looming Real ID deadline

 WASHINGTON — The nation's airports are warning of chaos for passengers if the White House doesn't postpone the looming Real ID deadline.

-But while states have already issued 95 million Real IDs, that represents just 34 percent of the total, leaving two-thirds of the country with about seven months to get a REAL ID if they hope to use a license to board a plane.
+But while states have already issued 95 million Real IDs, that represents just 34 percent of the total, leaving two-thirds of the country with about seven months to get them if they hope to use a license to board a plane.

 The Airports Council International-North America, which represents the nation's airports, warned that thousands of passengers could be denied boarding and left stranded.